upspin/upspin/doc/security.md

 contents are harmless; in this regard, we're adopting the same semantics as "owner" in a classic Unix filesystem.

-We do not insist that Alice bind her name inside the file contents.
+We do not insist that Alice bind her name inside the file contents, only inside the directory entry.
 It is cryptographically possible that two authors of a file could each have their own equally valid directory entries pointing to the same storage blob.
 However, unlike with some content-addressable storage systems, if two